Frequently Asked Questions

-For our Master's programs, 3.0 is the minimum GPA required (For the DNP program, the minimum is 3.5).
-Some of our programs receive many more applications than we can accept, so many students who meet the minimum requirements are not accepted.
+For our Master's programs, 3.0 is the minimum GPA required (for the DNP program, the minimum is 3.5).
+Some of our programs receive many more applications than we can accept, so applicants who meet the minimum requirements are not always accepted.
 We also take other factors into consideration—experience, recommendation letters, and the applicant's personal statement.
 Read about our admission requirements for our Master's program and DNP program.

 Please keep in mind that your GPA is computed based on grades from all post-secondary schools you have attended.
 Also, we look at your overall, cumulative GPA (all courses attended) and your GPA in your major—i.e., based on the nursing courses you completed.

 Is the Graduate Record Examination (GRE) required?